EXTREME Projection Mapping on a Snowboard Mountain

 The Creative Director of Eness goes, “Oh, that’s easy.
 Let’s color a mountain.”

 Using a snow mapping software, Inhabitant and Eness colored the Mt.
 Naeba in Japan.
-They also created colourful patterns that interact with the snowboarders when they fly, land and slide down the ramp.
+They also created colorful patterns that interact with the snowboarders when they fly, land and slide down the ramp.
 Audience were also given an iPhone app that allows them to interact with the visuals.

 This is supposedly the brands second year but the day before they were to stage their first show last year, earthquake struck.
 They cancelled the show but not the vision.